Best of list of movies that fall under the horror and thriller genre for 2018.

-Mother of Movies and Series Reviews (author) from Moreton Bay, Queensland on September 15, 2019:
+Movie Whisperer (author) from Moreton Bay, Queensland on September 15, 2019:

 Yes, I’m aware of the incident.
 It’s a terrible thing that happened to a young actress and apparently one that could have been avoided.
 I’m sure that compensation and suits will sort it out.
 There is also a case currently about a stunt double who lost an arm in a motorbike crash recently for Resident Evil.
 Accidents do happen.
 The film, however is amazing.